uni-notes/uni-notes/docs/index.md

 # Welcome!

+Hi there, welcome to the university notes app!
+This is a collection of notes on Math, Computer, Economics, Finance and so much more.

-Hi there, welcome to the app!
-You can install it right now, by clicking `Add to Home Screen`.
+You can install right now, by clicking `Add to Home Screen`.
 Check out the [Installation Guide](#Installation Guide) for help.

 ## ✨ Contributors